-Louise is the Chief Operations and Engagement Officer at Sydney Policy Lab and has more than 15 years experience in local and state governments, universities and entrepreneurial environments in Australia and internationally.
+Louise leads operations and engagement at the Sydney Policy Lab and has more than 15 years experience in local and state governments, universities and entrepreneurial environments in Australia and internationally.
 Before joining the Sydney Policy Lab, Louise was based in Singapore as Director of Executive Education at the National University of Singapore's Lee Kuan Yew School of Public Policy, where she worked with governments across Asia and the Middle East to design programs to inspire leaders and transform policymaking.

 She has also worked with civil society and advocacy organisations, including sitting on local and national advisory boards.
 Louise holds a Bachelor of Economics and Social Sciences (Hons) from the University of Sydney and a Master in Public Administration from the National University of Singapore.

-Lisa is the lab’s acting Chief Operations and Engagement Officer.
-Having worked at the intersection of academia, civil society and advocacy for almost a decade, she is passionate about building powerful alliances to tackle the most pressing questions of our time.
+Lisa manages community partnerships and training across all the Lab’s projects and activities.
+Having worked at the intersection of academia, civil society and advocacy for a decade, she is passionate about building powerful alliances to tackle the most pressing questions of our time.

-Lisa comes to the lab after leading the Sydney Peace Foundation, where she elevated voices of some of the world's most effective changemakers.
+Previously, Lisa directed the Sydney Peace Foundation, where she elevated voices of some of the world's most effective changemakers.
 Before this, Lisa coordinated the Electoral Integrity Project at the University of Sydney and Harvard University.
 Lisa also worked on transitional justice for the United Nations Institute for Training and Research and the Centre for the Study of Violence and Reconciliation in South Africa.

 Lisa studied peacebuilding and conflict resolution at Gothenburg University and the University of Amsterdam, and public administration at the Hague University.

-Amanda is the Education Lead for Sydney Policy Lab, and a well-known community organiser and social change scholar.
-She co-founded the digital campaign group GetUp.org.au and founded Australia’s largest community coalition, the Sydney Alliance.
+Amanda co-founded the digital campaign group GetUp.org.au and founded Australia’s largest community coalition, the Sydney Alliance.
 She has also been the president of the National Union of Students, co-founder of Labor for Refugees and an elected official of Unions NSW.